alisonfuller/Coloradicals/README.md

 Testing and Analysis

   Our design had two critical parts, the mechanical aspect of the shutter and motor system along with the electrical and coding component.
 When designing the shutter and motor system, we consider several different types of sytems such as a pulley system and using a linear actuator.
 In our prototype, we designed a pulley system for our vent.
 This design ultimately fell short when testing and trying to move the shutter in two directions.
 With this in mind, team decided to design a system using a servo that would be able to move two directions with more ease.
-The process of picking a servo for our design required research and calculating the torque that would be applied to the servo.....
+The process of picking a servo for our design required research and calculating the torque that would be applied to the servo.
+We measured the force to open the vent to be about 8.3 N and the approximate radius of a necessary arm to be around .05 meters.
+Knowing that the most torque would be applied to the servo when at 90 degrees, we calculated the torque to be around .425 Newton-meters based on the equation torque=(Force)(radius)sin(theta).
+The servo that we chose for our design allows for torque of 1.94 Newton-meters which allows for variance in vents for other models in the future.
+When testing our system with the servo, we found the vent was not moving as smoothly as desired.
+This lead to the creation of a small channel in the

 Budget and Bill Of Materials